Ways to start building generational wealth for your family

-Investing in Children’s Education
+Investing in children's education

 If you have the means, paying for some or all of your children’s education is a significant opportunity to increase generational wealth in your family.
 Not only do those with higher education degrees tend to get higher-paying jobs, students who are able to forgo loans can avoid the burden of potentially paying back that debt for years.
-That means they have more opportunity to save and invest in their own futures earlier in adulthood.
+That means they have more opportunities to save and invest in their own futures earlier in adulthood.

 Life insurance can protect your family members from financial stress should you face an untimely or unexpected death.
-By having it, your successors will receive lasting financial security through either a lump sum payment or installments, depending on the type of plan you buy.
+By having it, your successors will receive lasting financial security through either a lump sum payment or installments, depending on the type of insurance you buy.

 While it may not have a concrete monetary worth, passing on personal finance education to younger generations is undoubtedly valuable.
 That includes teaching your children how to budget and save, as well as how to make smart financial decisions to maximize any inherited wealth.
 The more educated and confident your descendants are, the greater chance they have at sustaining and growing their own wealth for the next generation.

-Generational wealth starts when it’s right for you.
+Generational wealth starts when its right for you

-It’s powerful to know you can financially shape the lives of those you love in the generation below you, but it takes some planning to do so.
+It’s powerful to know you can financially shape the lives of those you love in the generations below you, but it takes some planning to do so.
 Prioritize your future and set yourself up for success first, then turn your attention to building wealth that can act as a generational monetary foundation for years to come.